ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/documents-compression.markdown

 {PANEL: Configure Documents Compression}

-RavendDB will compress documents for selected collections, when storing those documents.
+RavenDB will compress documents for selected collections, when storing those documents.
 The compression will be applied to:

 * Newly created documents